A fast convergence theorem for nearly multiplicative connections on proper Lie groupoids: Basic recursive estimates

-[{\it Proof.} The two estimates are an immediate consequence of the preceding inequalities \eqref{eqn:12B.12.9} and of the identities \eqref{eqn:12B.12.5}.
-Indeed, the Haar system \(\nu\) involved in \eqref{eqn:12B.12.5} is normalized, so one can estimate each one of the integrals that appear in \eqref{eqn:12B.12.5} simply by the sup~norm of its integrand.] \end{npar}
+The estimates \eqref{eqn:12B.12.10} drop out now as a corollary of the identities \eqref{eqn:12B.12.5} and of the preceding inequalities \eqref{eqn:12B.12.9}; indeed the Haar integrals involved in \eqref{eqn:12B.12.5} are normalized so one can estimate each one of them simply by the sup~norm of the integrand.